Activities for The Great Big Green Week

 Access your free activity pack here!

-b) Is making some of its games free to play without logging in.
-These can be found within the text below.
+b) Is making some of its games free to play without logging in to Busy Things.
+These can be found below.
 To play them, simply click on the link and the game will load.

 What can you do for The Great Big Green Week?

 Busy Things has some great climate change resources, which it’s developed with The Climate Coalition.
-Below you’ll find a selection of them, which fit with the themes mentioned in The Great Big Green Week video for 2023.
+Below you’ll find a selection of them:

 As of 2019, just 10% of the UK’s electricity was generated using renewable sources.